 Spray a baking dish with avocado oil or olive oil spray.
 Place salmon in the baking dish.

-In a small bowl, whisk together the mustard, olive oil, and honey.
+In a small bowl, whisk together the mustard and honey.
 Spread the honey mustard over the salmon fillets.

 In another small bowl, mix chopped walnuts, panko, and parsley.
 Season with salt and pepper.